-Most fire investigations are used to complete the fire report (FDR1) and these are used to create the national fire statistics.
-Fires requiring the intervention of a specialists officer require him to write a report, which will be attached to the FDR1 and occasionally for other purposes.
+Most fire investigations use form FDR1 to complete the fire report and these are used to create the national fire statistics.
+Fires requiring the intervention of a specialists officer require him to write a report which will be attached to the FDR1.
 The report should be clear, concise and with no ambiguities, because the reader should understand your conclusions fully, and in the future you may have to refer to it to defend your findings at an inquiry.
-Technical report writing is a complicated subject and is outside the scope of this page however there are many web sites on this subject try report writing
+Technical report writing is a complicated subject and is outside the scope of this page.
+However there are many web sites on this subject; try our own pages on report writing.

 Further Reading and Information

-The Institute of Fire Engineers publish The Principles of Fire Investigation by R. A. Cooke & Rodger H. Ide and is considered the bible for British fire services.
+The Institute of Fire Engineers publish The Principles of Fire Investigation by Roy A. Cooke & Rodger H. Ide and is considered the bible for British fire services.

 Categories:Miscellaneous Fire Safety Issues